Quickstart: Create a new tenant in Azure Active Directory

 After you sign in to the Azure portal, you can create a new tenant for your organization.
 Your new tenant represents your organization and helps you to manage a specific instance of Microsoft cloud services for your internal and external users.

-If you're unable to create Azure AD B2C tenant, review your user settings page to ensure that tenant creation isn't switched off.
+If you're unable to create Azure AD or Azure AD B2C tenant, review your user settings page to ensure that tenant creation isn't switched off.
 If tenant creation is switched off, ask your Global Administrator to assign you a Tenant Creator role.

 To create a new tenant